Affinity Photo vs Lightroom: Which Photo Editor Should You Use?

 Affinity Photo vs Lightroom: Performance

 If you’re already editing with Adobe software, you may be aware that it uses a significant amount of your device’s resources.
-Even when Lightroom isn’t open on my , there are 17 Adobe processes running in the background.
+Even when Lightroom isn’t open on my computer, there are 17 Adobe processes in the .
 And when Lightroom is open, it creates an immediate drain on system resources.

 In other words, Affinity is an easier program to run.